Preventing HIV/AIDS, Other STIs, and Teen Pregnancy: Group-Based Comprehensive Risk Reduction Interventions for Adolescents

 Sipe TA, Chin HB, Elder RW, Mercer SL, Chattopadhyay SK, Jacob V, Community Preventive Services Task Force.
 Methods for conducting Community Guide systematic reviews of evidence on effectiveness and economic efficiency of group-based behavioral interventions to prevent adolescent pregnancy, Human Immunodeficiency Virus, and other sexually transmitted infections: comprehensive risk reduction and abstinence education.
-Am J Prev Med 2012;42(3):295-303.
+[PDF - 253 kB] Am J Prev Med 2012;42(3):295-303.

 Community Preventive Services Task Force.
 Recommendations for group-based behavioral interventions to prevent adolescent pregnancy, Human Immunodeficiency Virus, and other sexually transmitted infections: comprehensive risk reduction and abstinence education.
-Am J Prev Med 2012;42(3):304-7.
+[PDF - 77 kB] Am J Prev Med2012;42(3):304-7.

-More Community Guide publications about Preventing HIV/AIDS, Other STIs, and Teen Pregnancy
+Read other Community Guide publications about Preventing HIV/AIDS, Other STIs, and Teen Pregnancy in our library.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
 Preventing HIV/AIDS, other STIs, and teen pregnancy: group-based comprehensive risk reduction interventions for adolescents. www.thecommunityguide.org/hiv/riskreduction.html.
 Last updated: MM/DD/YYYY.